Pierre-Lannoy/wp-vibes/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for WordPress plugin boilerplate
+about: Suggest an idea for Vibes
 title: ''
 labels: enhancement
 assignees: Pierre-Lannoy